-Since I first published pattern and instructions for my Hybrid Cloth Mask (a mask that actually fits!), I’ve been asked about making a detail tutorial for beginners and visual learners, but as a video needs some proper planning plus a quiet day or three and a picture tutorial was possible to just make inbetween, I decided to go with that for now.
+Since I first published pattern and instructions for my Hybrid Cloth Mask, which fits gapless yet roomy and reliably stays in place, I’ve been asked about making a detail tutorial for beginners and visual learners, but as a video needs at least 2-3 quiet days and a picture tutorial was possible to just make inbetween, I decided to go with that for now!

 Short introduction to my hybrid cloth mask

 I have optimized pattern and manufacture of the cloth mask, by making it fit snug around nose, cheek and chin of the wearer, but at the same time allowing them to breathe, speak and laugh without the mask moving around or glasses fogging up.
 Thanks to a backwards pleat, it doesn’t even need a wire!
 Plus, all individual parts (wire, ribbons, filter) are simply replaceable and once you’ve figured out how the mask is made, it’s easy and quick to sew, wash and iron.